Antipurity/webenv/docs/AGENTS.md

 - Externally: everything that lives is created to die, and all behavior is designed to **change** to make a number go up (learning).
 The line between optimization and change is blurry, because for every change, there exist numbers that go up.
 Still, an explicit optimizer is the best way to control behavior.
-So, infinite goal complexity; we will analyze it the same way we've analyzed infinite behavior complexity.
+So, infinite optimization complexity.
+We will analyze it in the same way we've analyzed infinite behavior complexity.

 ## What it will do